maesoser/cloudflare_exporter/README.md

 Once launched with valid credentials, the binary will spin a webserver on http://localhost:2112/metrics exposing the metrics received from Cloudflare's GraphQL endpoint.

+You can also use the following env variables instead of cli arguments:
+   - `CF_KEY` : Your Cloudflare API token
+   - `CF_EMAIL` : The email address associated with your Cloudflare API token and account
+   - `CF_ACCOUNT` : Account ID to be fetched
+   - `CF_ZONE` : Zone Name to be fetched
+   - `CF_DATASET` : The data source you want to export, valid values are: http, net, waf, workers
+   - `CF_PROM_PORT` : Prometheus listening address

 ### Installation

 ```
 go get -u gitlab.com/maesoser/cloudflare-prometheus-exporter
 ```

-Once installed, call it as you would call any other GO binary
+Once installed, call it as you would call any other go binary

 ```
 cloudflare-prometheus-exporter <options>